 What Are Dental Implants?

 There are many types of dental devices for seniors and older adults, but what are dental implants?
 Dental implants are for replacing missing teeth.
-They are becoming ever more popular, especially for seniors.
-Most of us lose a few teeth as we age and want to fill in the gaps in our smile, for both cosmetic and health reasons.
+Let's take a deep dive into dental implants.

 What Is a Dental Implant?